willvieira/ms_STM-managed/manuscript/manuscript.md

 Reducing extinction debt by increasing the frequency of disturbance (natural or anthropogenic) is expected to drive range shift by eliminating maladapted species that would persist for a long period, and then create colonization opportunities for advancing species [@Renwick2015; @Kuparinen2010].
 For instance, moderate disturbance has been shown to amplify compositional shifts to warmer temperature-adapted species in the boreal-temperate ecotone of Quebec [@Brice2019].
-Here intensifying disturbance by increasing harvest of boreal stands did not affect the rate of range shift after warming temperature.
+Here intensifying disturbance by increasing harvest of boreal stands did not affect the rate of range shift after temperature increases.
 This result corroborates with those of @Vanderwel2014 who found that harvesting boreal species amplifies transitions to early-successional forest type, but has no effect on the range shift of boreal conifers.
 Similarly, @Brice2020 also found that moderate disturbances increased the probability of transition from mixedwood to temperate stands but had a small effect on the transition from boreal to mixedwood.
 Such a lack of effect on range shift may be explained by the fact that most harvested boreal stands regenerate to boreal again due to source-sink dynamics.
-In a field experiment, @Reich2015 showed that the growth rate of juvenile trees increased in their colder range and decreased in their warmer range when exposed to above and belowground warming temperature.
+In a field experiment, @Reich2015 showed that the growth rate of juvenile trees increased in their colder range and decreased in their warmer range when exposed to above and belowground temperature increases.
 In other words, temperate trees will perform better than boreal trees in the transition between their ranges.
 Therefore, limited dispersal rather than competition may be the primary factor contributing for a lack of temperate colonization in harvested patches.